sharmaram25/Guides/Portfoilio Guide.md

 *   **Code Splitting:** For larger JavaScript applications, use code splitting (via Webpack, Rollup, Parcel) to only load the JavaScript necessary for the current view/page.
 This significantly improves initial load time.

 ### 4. Rigorous Testing 🧪
-*   Test across different browsers (Chrome, Firefox, Safari, Edge are the main ones) and devices (or emulators/simulators).
+*   **Test across different browsers and devices:** (Chrome, Firefox, Safari, Edge are the main ones) and devices (or emulators/simulators).
 What looks good on your machine might break elsewhere!
 Use tools like BrowserStack or LambdaTest if you have access, or simply test in different browsers installed on your computer.
-*   Check Lighthouse scores in Chrome DevTools.
+*   **Check Lighthouse scores:** in Chrome DevTools.
 Aim for high scores in performance, accessibility, best practices, and SEO.
 This is a great way to catch issues.

 ## IV.
 Proof, Personality & Polish: Content, Uniqueness & Accessibility 🌟🖋️♿